pantos-io/servicenode/README.md

 #### Docker images

 We also distribute docker images in DockerHub with each release.
 These are made available under the pantosio project as either [**app**](https://hub.docker.com/r/pantosio/service-node-app) or [**worker**](https://hub.docker.com/r/pantosio/service-node-worker).

+You can run a local setup with docker by doing the following steps:

+- The variables `DB_URL`, `CELERY_BACKEND` and `CELERY_BROKER` are already defined in the `docker-compose.yml`
+- Modify the `.env` file to match your current setup
+- Ensure you have a `keystore` and `signer_key.pem` file located in the same directory
+- Run `docker compose up`

+Please note that you may need to add a load balancer or another webserver in front of this setup should you want to host this setup under a specific domain.

+If you're hosting this on a cloud provider (AWS, GCP, Azure or alike), these are normally provided.
+You just need to point the load balancer to the port exposed by the app, `8080`, and configure the rest accordingly.

 #### Python package